Rchandrakanth/ELK-Log-Monitoring/README.md

 ---
 📌 Project Overview

-This project demonstrates the implementation of a SOC-like monitoring environment using the ELK Stack (Elasticsearch, Logstash, Kibana) integrated with Filebeat to collect, parse, and visualize logs from:
+This project demonstrates a SOC-like monitoring environment using the ELK Stack (Elasticsearch, Logstash, Kibana) integrated with Filebeat to collect, parse, and visualize logs from:

 Nagios – Infrastructure & Service Monitoring